Britain’s ‘biggest rat’ found in Yorkshire home

 Writing on a joint Facebook page, Mr Taylor and fellow councillor Stephen Martin said the area needed “a proper vermin control strategy”.

-“As many of you have seen, the rat infestation we raised has now made national headlines,” the pair wrote.
+“As many of you have seen, the rat infestation we raised has now made national headlines,” the Conservative Party councillors wrote.
 “What started with 100 comments on social media has grown to nearly 1,000 on Teesside Live, and now it’s been picked up by both local on Teesside, Yorkshire, Birmingham, and London and national press.

 “It’s clear this needs a joined-up response — from government, local councils, housing providers, landlords, the NHS, commercial developers, and the water board.
 We need a proper vermin control strategy and fast.
 This situation should never have been allowed to get this bad.